 Search

-Responsible supply chain
+Responsible value chain

 Our world-class supplier network helps us to achieve the innovations we strive for.

 At ASML, we rely heavily on our supplier network to achieve the innovations we strive for.
 Our suppliers are critical to our value chain and our ambition to be a sustainable leader in the semiconductor industry.
-We need a responsible supply chain to deliver the systems and new technologies that can provide answers to the challenges faced by society.
+We need a responsible value chain to deliver the systems and new technologies that can provide answers to the challenges faced by society.

 With over 5,000 suppliers in our total supplier base, we invest in developing our supply landscape to help suppliers meet our requirements with regard to quality, logistics, technology, cost and sustainability.